-Memory feature
+Memory seat feature

-The remote entry system can also control the memory feature.
+The remote entry system can also control the memory seat feature.

 Press the control once to unlock the driver's door.
-Pressing the control will automatically move the seat, rearview mirrors, and adjustable pedals to the desired memory position (the memory position corresponds to the transmitter being used).
+Pressing the control will automatically move the seat to the desired memory position (when associated to memory 1 and 2 positions).